Frequently Asked Questions

 Wind turbines generate a low level of sound during operation, but projects are carefully designed to minimize noise impacts on surrounding areas.
 Battery energy storage systems also produce minimal noise, typically limited to fans, HVAC systems, and transformers comparable to the sound levels of standard commercial buildings.

 In the project area, there are very few non-participating residences, and the project’s landowners are familiar with the sound profile of modern wind turbines from nearby wind projects.
-As part of the Oregon Energy Facility Siting Council (EFSC) process, a comprehensive noise analysis will be conducted to ensure we meet all state noise standards.
+As part of the Oregon Energy Facility Siting Council (EFSC) process, a comprehensive noise analysis will be conducted to ensure the Project meets all applicable state noise standards.
 We are also committed to working closely with the community to minimize construction-related noise as much as possible.

 -